-The deemed loan to the originator is subject to impairment reviews in accordance with IAS 39 A charge for impairment would be recognised where there is a risk that the income on the deemed loan will be significantly reduced.
+The deemed loan to the originator is subject to impairment reviews in accordance with IAS 39 A charge for impairment would be recognised where there is a risk that the income on the deemed loan is insufficient to meet the liabilities of the LLP.
 This could occur if the credit quality of the mortgage assets that are pledged as collateral for the loan significantly deteriorated.
-Taking into account the credit enhancement provided by, amongst other features, the overcollateralisation of the LLP, the members currently consider that no impairment exists
+Taking into account the credit enhancement provided by, amongst other features, the overcollateralisation of the LLP, the members currently consider that no impairment exists.